zzelga/weather-app/README.md

 node app.js --address "address that you want to fetch the weather for"
 ```

-It makes use of the Google API, as well as the Forecast.io API.
+It makes use of the Google API, as well as the Dark Sky API.

-It requires an API key for Forecast.io, obtainable from [https://darksky.net/dev/](https://darksky.net/dev/)
+It requires an API key for Dark Sky obtainable from [https://darksky.net/dev/](https://darksky.net/dev/)

 Once you have an API key, rename the .env.sample file to .env - then replace the XXXXX within the file with your key.